 Between 1993 and 2014, James T. Golden served our community as pastor of Ward Temple A.M.E.
 Church in Bradenton.
 However, desiring to serve more than just his congregation, he also served two terms on the Bradenton City Council after being elected in 1999 and reelected in 2003.
 While there, he led the way in establishing the Central Community Redevelopment Area that created more than $50 million in funding for central Bradenton’s capital needs.
 Additionally, he led efforts to annex local industries like Tropicana and Mixon Fruit Farms into the city to broaden the tax base and increase revenue without raising taxes.
 James T. Golden served as the city’s Fire Commissioner, Chaplain, and the city’s representative on the Tampa Bay Regional Planning Council.

 James T. Golden has served on a number of charitable and non-profit boards, including Manatee Glens Mental Health Hospital (now Centerstone), Meals on Wheels, and Just for Girls.
 He now serves as pastor of Mt.
 Zion A.M.E.
 Church in Port Tampa.

 He is married to Mildred Moten-Golden, the owner of two small businesses in Bradenton.
-They have six children, including a Manatee County Public School teacher, and twelve grandchildren, all of whom attended or are attending Manatee County Public Schools.
+They have six children and twelve grandchildren, all of whom attended or are attending Manatee County Public Schools.